Introduction to Boolean Operators in Python

 >>> a = “”

-Now that we have understood the Boolean values and their behavior in Python programming language, let us understand the Boolean Operators which is actually the main focus of this article.
+Now that we have understood the Boolean values and their behavior in the Python programming language, let us understand the Boolean Operators, which is actually the main focus of this article.

 Boolean Operators in Python

-There are six comparison operators as described in the table below which evaluate the expression to a Boolean value.
+As described in the table below, there are six comparison operators, which evaluate the expression to a Boolean value.

 Now, let us consider an example each and see how they behave in Python Programming Language.